 We all love the appearance of our old universities and churches, all overgrown with ivy and other climbers, Alas, the damage that is caused to the masonry work by these climbers is enormous!
 Their little suction cups and tentacles literally “eat” the mortar out of the joints and even damage the brick themselves.
 To remove such growth is quite the undertaking.
 If you feel so inclined as to have plants grow over your masonry surfaces, we seriously suggest you re-think your strategy.

-When making your decision about who to hire, keep in mind that bricklaying and masonry is an ancient and highly skilled profession that requires sigificant training.
+When making your decision about who to hire, keep in mind that bricklaying and masonry is an ancient and highly skilled profession that requires significant training.
 Masons attend trade schools and/or serve apprenticeships which teach them how to protect homes from humidity or water ingress, know about thermal insulation, and know about the science of construction material and occupational health and safety.

 This is why it’s important to hire a trained professional and to research their credentials before engaging.
 Start your journey by reading reviews of skilled professionals in your area, and then ask for multiple quotes through our Get A Quote system.

 Good luck with your home projects and when you finish a job, please leave a review.
 It helps the whole community!
+Also, if you’re curious about the types of projects you can take on, here are 5 homeowner-approve stone projects!

 Photos courtesy of B&B Masonry